| | Because in our 12 months in government we set an

 overthrow of the People's Coalition Government and those who were behind

+it.
 The People's Coalition Government was a clean, caring

 government sensitive to the needs and aspiration of the ordinary people.

 It did nothing that justified its violent overthrow by terrorist elements.
+Vested interest groups, of all races, made up of a

 number of defeated politicians and some big business interests felt